ibm-cloud-docs/discovery-data/backup-restore.md

 ## Using OADP to backup a cluster where {{site.data.keyword.discoveryshort}} is installed
 {: #backup-restore-450-oadp}

-If you plan to back up and restore an entire {{site.data.keyword.icp4dfull_notm}} instance by using the {{site.data.keyword.icp4dfull_notm}} OpenShift® APIs for Data Protection (OADP) backup and restore utility, you must do some additional steps in the right order for the utility to work properly when {{site.data.keyword.discoveryshort}} is present.
+If you plan to back up and restore an entire {{site.data.keyword.icp4dfull_notm}} instance by using the {{site.data.keyword.icp4dfull_notm}} OpenShift APIs for Data Protection (OADP) backup and restore utility, you must do some additional steps in the right order for the utility to work properly when {{site.data.keyword.discoveryshort}} is present.

 1. Run the {{site.data.keyword.discoveryshort}} backup script.